 - Do you feel guilty when you leave the house without your dog?

-- There are now many more places where your dog is welcome
+- There are now many dog-friendly summer activities more places where your dog is welcome.

 - Some businesses do welcome dogs and place a specific sign stating this, which are usually noted or advertised as “dog-friendly” venues.

-Now that the summer has arrived, it’s not only us humans that look forward to holidays and adventurous days out; our four legged doggy friends also look forward to lots more walks and exciting activities at pet friendly venues.
-When you’re out and about with your dog, its best to first ask if he will be welcome, if you intend going to shops, pubs or even cafes and restaurants.
+Now that the summer has arrived, it’s not only us humans that look forward to holidays and adventurous days out; our four-legged doggy friends also look forward to lots more walks and exciting activities at pet-friendly venues.
+When you’re out and about with your dog, it’s best to first ask if he will be welcome if you intend to go to shops, pubs or even cafes and restaurants.

 Dog friendly locations